Farmhouse | 3 bedrooms | sleeps 7

 The County Cork region

 Coolacoosane is located to the north of Macroom town.
 It is an important touring base for Cork & Kerry with it's great location, beautiful scenery & historic part of Ireland.
-It is the capital town of Muscrai (an old Irish Barony) & offers visitors a keen insight to Ireland past present & future.
+It is the capital town of Muscrai (an old Irish Barony) & offers visitors an insight to Ireland past, present & future.

 While Macroom is a bustling merchant town, you will always be made welcome.
 The famous Macroom Castle in the town centre, a visit to Gougane Barra ( source of the River Lee & Saint Finbarr) are all leisurely undertakings, If you want a bit more,take many of the bus tours around Cork or if you are brave enough, cycle or drive it yourself.
 While there why not visit Blarney 30 mins drive, kiss the Blarney Stone & visit the many historical places of interest.

 Carriganimma is a quiet country village located in the Foherish Valley.
 This area has a history of ancient settlement being located at the pass between the Boggeragh & Derrynasagart mountains.
 It has numerous Neolithic & Bronze Age sites along with Stone Circles, Wedge Tombs, Stone Rows, Standing Stones, Cairns, Radial Stone Cairns & Fulachta Fiadh.

 Leades House & Gardens currently being refurbished, is only minutes away along with Mullinhassig Waterfall, which is a lovely relaxing walk.

 Killarney is only 30 minutes to the west & travel through the Cork Gaeltacht & Michael Collins country.